MartinPellizzer/terrawhisper-compiler/articles/achillea-millefolium/medicine.md

-The following list summarize the 10 most important preparations of Achillea millefolium for health purposes.
+The following list summarize the 10 most important preparations of yarrow to boost your health.